Maria-Onido/netflixpricing/README.md

 ## Step 7: Converting Local Prices with VAT rates into Canadian Dollars
 We converted all the prices with VAT rates added using a conversion function we made.
 In this way all of the prices are all in the same units - Canadian Dollars.

+This is the conversion function we used.
+It is inspired from a very similar function from CMPUT 174.
+It will take three arguments:
+- Argument 1 is the currency you are converting from
+- Argument 2 is the currency you are converting to
+- Argument 3 is the amount in the currency you are converting from

 ![code_five](50E26EA2-F2E3-4152-A52C-2D3E5C777E6C_4_5005_c.jpeg "Code5")